ViralTexts/gtr-clusters/clusters/18680308-sn82015775-ALiteraryCuriosity.md

 The trust that&#x27;s given guard, and to yourself be
 A jUSt. , ! &#x27; j &#x27; &#x27;
 - : ! f , : Dana.&quot;
-For; live we how we can, yet die we mus
+For; live we how we can, yet die we must
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:mimtptc:batch_mimtptc_alpena_ver01:data:sn85026455:0020219803A:1881052101:0556/pct:6.358932,33.598369,12.023420,12.334353/!600,600/0/default.jpg"/>
 </td>